drogue-iot/blog.drogue.io/content/2022-08-10-firmware-updates-part-3/index.md

 Now we're going to look at the final steps: building and delivering the firmware, based on the update protocol defined by [`embedded-update`](https://github.com/drogue-iot/embedded-update).
 First, let's keep in mind what types of devices we're updating:

 * No operating system
-* Limited/reduced network connectivty
+* Limited/reduced network connectivity
 * Small amounts of RAM

 For devices that are not as light weight and can run Linux, there are other options such as [Flotta](https://project-flotta.io/) that might be a better fit.

 Supporting firmware updates in Drogue IoT is something we've been thinking about for a while, since it's a common piece of any IoT infrastructure.
 There are many ways to distribute software, but there are a few important properties when dealing with tiny IoT devices:

-* Connectivity - embedded devices may not be connected at all times and not able to retrieve the entire firware in one batch
+* Connectivity - embedded devices may not be connected at all times and not able to retrieve the entire firmware in one batch
 * Protocol support - embedded devices may use a wide rang of different protocols as discussed in the [previous post](https://blog.drogue.io/firmware-updates-part-2).
 * Footprint - memory on devices and bandwidth may be limited, therefore the protocol must impose minimal overhead